 Both are "lines".
 At first sight, one may say that the similarity between "things" in Fig.1 and Fig.2 is stronger than the similarity between those in Fig.1 and Fig.3.
 The Venn diagram of Fig.1 can be described as three circles, representing the relations between three notions.
 The graphic in Fig.2 represents a triangle.
-The line of Fig.3 does not represent anything.
+The line of Fig.3 does not represent anything (although someone may see many things according to his/her phantasms).
 It is a thing in itself, a random drawing, a scribble.

 But, from another perspective, Fig.3 is more similar to Fig.1, because of the value of the graphic aspect.
 In the case of Fig. 2, this aspect also exists, but if the idea, following the name of the figure, is to represent the mathematical object called "triangle", the connection between the figure and the object is illusory.
 We have something that looks like an equilateral triangle, which is a particular case of triangle, and one may think that all triangles are equilateral.
 Moreover, it is not a "real" mathematical triangle at all since a mathematical line has no thickness.
 There is a great disparity between the graphic and what it is supposed to represent and the similarity is misleading.
+In Fig.3 there is no disparity, this 2DI is not misleading because it is not supposed to represent anything.

 In the case of the Venn diagram, this not a pure graphic like in Fig.3 but there is a better equilibrium between the graphism and what it represents than in Fig. 2.
 The reason why the three circles are of the same size is because a Venn diagram represents a general scheme for all possible relations between three notions.
-In a particular case one notion may be more important than another one and an intersection like the yellow space may not exist, but this is a design for the general setting.
+In a particular case one notion may be more important than another one and an intersection, for example the yellow space may not exist, but this is a design for the general setting.
 We have used the Venn diagram of Fig.1 in a paper examining the relations between imagination, conception and possibility [3], arguing that all the 7 spaces represented by the 7 colors exist.
 One of the reasons of the success of Venn diagrams is that it is a simple and nice tool to organize our thinking, and this can be considered as a typical feature of diagrams.

-2 Images that are not Diagrams
+2. Images that are not Diagrams